Akshat143/Newsletter-SignUp/README.md

 # Newsletter-SignUp-Page

-### This is a Newsletter-Signup Page.People can login in with your email address  and then host can send News to their Email.
+### This is a Newsletter-Signup Page.People can login in with their email address and then host can send News to their Email.

 ### https://stormy-thicket-86963.herokuapp.com/
 Use above URL for more information.